-This book addresses the origins, development, meanings, and consequences of the 1954 Supreme Court decision to end Jim Crow segregation.
-Using legal documents to frame the debates surrounding the case, Waldo Martin presents Brown v.
-Board of Education as an event, a symbol, and a key marker in the black liberation struggle.
+Addressing the origins, development, meanings, and consequences of the 1954 Supreme Court decision to end Jim Crow segregation, Brown v.
+Board of Education presents the case as an event, a symbol, and a key marker in the black liberation struggle.

 Table of Contents